-Think of painting a wall like decorating a cake.
+Think of painting a wall red like decorating a cake.
 When you put white frosting on a chocolate cake, if the frosting isn’t thick enough the darkness of the chocolate cake shows through the frosting, affecting its color.
 So you compensate by applying more frosting until the color is consistent.
-Paint is the same way.
+Red paint is the same way.
 If you haven’t applied enough coats, the paint isn’t thick enough, and the wall color underneath affects your end result.

 How this applies to your situation April, is that right now you can still see the cake underneath the frosting; i.e. the wall color underneath your red paint, which is why your walls are still an ugly pinkish hue.
 If your current color is close to the end result, then I wouldn’t worry about this and just continue on with the paint you’ve already purchased.
 Odds are you’ll achieve the color you are looking for in the next coat or two.

-However if your color is still too far off, I’d consider going back and purchasing the paint and primer in one combo you mentioned above.
+If your color is still too far off, I’d consider going back and purchasing the paint and primer in one combo you mentioned above.
 Now it’s important to remember that some people would have you believe that a paint and primer in one combo could tackle this job in just one coat.
 Unfortunately this is not true.
 When it comes to darker pigment rich paint colors, it will still take two or three coats to get the job done.
 Considering that you’ve already painted two coats on your wall and it is not even close to the color of the sample, it might be time to switch to a paint that is a little thicker and will coat the wall better.
 I hate to tell you to buy another paint product, but this may save you time in the long run.
 Not to mention that if the combo paint gets the job done in less coats, it might actually be cheaper because it requires less paint.

 Whether you stick with it and apply more coats of paint or purchase a combo paint instead, in the end you’ll see the results you were hoping for.
 It’s just going to take a bit more elbow grease to get the job done!